MSteib/soccersimu/README.md

 ## soccersimu

 This simulation is about how the outcome of group-stage matches of soccer can be "predicted" by some machine learning methods, given only the numbers of goals in each game by each team.
+Essentially, it is said a well built neural network algorithm can 'resemble' lots of complex, non-linear functions, successfully predicting y for every single x without need to tackle what f(x) really is.
+With the motivation to see if this super power of neural networks will show up, I am doing this experiment.

 Imagine some aliens have watched all the group stage matches, learned the goal numbers for all teams in all matches, and have been informed the outcome (i.e. which two teams in each group of four have entered the elimination stage), but they don't know anything about the soccer rules on our planet.

-They might try to guess the rules (like "maybe kicking more goals would increase the chance to enter the next stage"), making more and more talent/complex hypotheses and test them with the informed outcomes.
+They might try to guess out the rules (like "maybe kicking more goals would increase the chance to enter the next stage"), making more and more talent/complex hypotheses and test them with the informed outcomes.
 Or simply, they just use a logistic regression or neural network to 'blindly' establish a predictive model, and make predictions and inference like we are doing in this 'big data' era.

 In this study, I generate a set of group match data and calculate the 'true' outcomes based on a set of rules which are similar to European Championship rules, then I will create a logistic regression programme and neural networks, to let them try to predict the outcomes, and see how well they can predict.
 (Using historical data from UEFA may be another choice, but I personally think this data is too small.)

- The ranking rules I used are as follows:(modified from the UEFA European Championship rules) firstly, use the accumulated points (win -> 3, draw -> 1, lose -> 0)
+The ranking rules I used are as follows:(modified from the UEFA European Championship rules) Firstly, use the accumulated points (win -> 3, draw -> 1, lose -> 0)

  If two or more teams are equal on points on completion of the group matches: